NathanVaughn/powerpanel-business-docker/README.md

 ## Known Issues

 - Versions 450+ appear to try to redirect to the HTTP port no matter what and don't work behind a reverse proxy (that I've figured out)
-- Version 480 always returns a 404 (no known fix)
+- Version 480 always returns a 404 (this is fixed in 481)
 - This application does use Log4J, but I have personally not found any vulnerabilities for unauthenicated users (take this with a grain of salt)